-The Periodic Type TM contains four operating modes, which are Compare Match Output, Timer/Event Counter, Single Pulse Output and PWM Output modes.
-The Periodic TM can also be controlled with one external input pin and can drive one external output pin.
+The Periodic Type TM contains five operating modes, which are Compare Match Output, Timer/Event Counter, Capture Input, Single Pulse Output and PWM Output modes.
+The Periodic TM can also be controlled with two external input pins and can drive one external output pin.